Rocky Mountain Spotted Fever

-- You may develop kidney failure or breathing problems.
+You may develop kidney failure or breathing problems.
 Your blood may clot more than it should.
 This can keep the blood from flowing where it should in your body.
-RMSF may lead to lung problems, such as fluid buildup or swelling in and around your lungs.
+RMSF may cause fluid to build up around your lungs.
 The bacteria can spread and infect organs or other parts of your body.
-RMSF may also cause swelling or damage in your liver, brain, heart, or meninges (the membrane that surrounds your brain and spinal cord).
-You may develop congestive heart failure.
-You may slip into a coma if your RMSF infection is severe.
+RMSF may also cause swelling or damage in your liver, brain, or heart.
+RMSF may cause a coma if the infection is severe.

 How can I manage my symptoms of RMSF?